rossmacarthur/passthesalt/README.rst

     push     Update the remote store.
     rm       Remove a secret.

 All commands and options are documented in the cli.
-You can use the :code:`--help` option with any command.
+You can use the ``--help`` option with any command.

 Migrating from version 2.3.0
 ----------------------------